hwsel/LiveMotion/README.md

 This is the source code for our paper: "Viewport Prediction for Live 360-Degree Mobile Video Streaming Using User-Content Hybrid Motion Tracking".
-This paper is going to be published in IWMUT.
+This paper is going to be published in IWMUT Jun 2019 (Vol. 3, No. 2, Article 43).
 Please direct your questions and comments to hwselunl@gmail.com.

 # LiveMotion